Eagle Lake Fishing Information

 VIDEOS SHOWING THE LAKE RISE 2017

-South Basin 9-22-17: On Tuesday the 19th we saw an additional 2-3F drop in surface temps to 64-65F.
-A couple days later we are now looking at low 60'sF!!
-This week we have basically seen a significant drop.
-We are expected to see some slightly warmer high ambient temps roll through but mostly into the mid to high 60's.
-Low temps getting chilly.
-27F to 31F so bundle up buttercups!
-The cold temps after some moisture often causes the fog to form on the lake.
-In early fall it lifts within a few hours but as the low temps get colder as fall heads into winter the fog can linger till 1PM.
+On Sunday Oct 15 our surface temps were 53 to 54F from 55-56F two days ago.
+Further north surface temps ranging from 51-52F early in the morning.
+Low ambient temps 17F-21F the last few days helping cool things down.
+It's time.
+Low temps getting chilly, so bundle up buttercups!
+The cold temps after some moisture (predicted later this week) often causes the fog to form on the lake but if it's clear and dry, it's been nice.
+That will change, no doubt.
+Once we see some moisture fall the fog generally inundates sections of the south basin.
+It lifts within a few hours but as the low temps get colder as fall heads into winter the fog can linger till 1PM.
 Get out there early enough and you can get under it before it settles on the water.
 A breeze is always good for keeping it at bay.
 If you don't have radar, don't trust your GPS.
 At a slow speed or trolling going out the relay can be very slow and before you know it your're going east or west when you plan on staying on a northerly course.
 Smart phones have compasses.
 If you don't have a compass on your craft, use your smart phone to stay on course.

 Just because we got a little water in the lake this year, doesn't mean we don't still have dangerous rock piles to be aware of and the channel is getting shallower every week.
 So be careful out there.
 The trout are a long way away right now.
 In their summer haunts & over the depths and about a 5 gallon round trip back and forth in a boat.
 We are still 11ft lower than our prime, the northern basins are still quite shallow and the water is very brackish.
 We won't know how far north the trout might come until water temps cool down enough to tempt them.